Burbush & Holmsley Ridge

 The Basics

-Time: 1hr 20mins for the all terrain circular route or 50 minutes each way for the linear pushchair walk
+Time: 1 hr 20 mins for the circular walk or 1 hour each way for the linear pushchair walk to Holmsley tea-rooms.

-Pushchair: The disused railway track is perfect for pushchairs - follow this for a linear walk
+Pushchair: The disused railway track is perfect for pushchairs other than a few puddles in winter - follow this for a linear walk.

-Refreshments: For the circular walk, you could have a picnic on the lawn near the car park or Burley is a short drive away with plenty of cafes, tea-rooms and pubs.
-Our recommendation for the linear pushchair walk is to walk as far as The Old Station Tea Rooms, Holmsley and then return
+Refreshments: For the circular walk, you could have a picnic on the lawn near the car park and stream, or Burley is a two minute drive away with plenty of cafes, tea-rooms and pubs.
+For the linear pushchair walk, go as far as The Old Station Tea Rooms, Holmsley.

-Public Transport: Use the Taxishare number 35 from Lyndhurst and alight at Chubbs Farm or the same stop for the Morebus 125 service between Ringwood and Christchurch
+Public Transport: Use the Taxishare number 35 from Lyndhurst and alight at Chubbs Farm or use the same stop for the Morebus 125 service between Ringwood and Christchurch.
+You can then walk to Burbush car park.

 This is a great area for heather in late summer